winder/Universal-G-Code-Sender/README.md

 ---------
 1.0.9 -> 2.0
 * Constant memory!
 Optimized every part of UGS to run in a fixed amount of memory, no more slowness because a file is too large.
+* 'Cancel' now issue a feed hold and soft reset to stop the machine faster.

 1.0.8 -> 1.0.9
 * Many performance improvements.